foxmask/django-th/README.rst

 * you will need to create an account at https://apps.twitter.com/
 * then create an application
 * then on the Application Settings tab set the rights to "read and write permission"
-* then on Keys tab copy the infomartion and fill the settings.py with them
+* then on Keys tab copy the information and fill the settings.py with them

 .. image:: http://foxmask.info/public/trigger_happy/twitter_key_settings.png